siggame/Joueur.js/README.md

-# JavaScript Joueur Client (via Node.js)
+# Chess JavaScript Joueur Client (via Node.js)

 This is the client for the [Cadre][cadre] AI framework.
 It can play multiple different games, though you will probably only be interested in one at a time.

 In general, try to stay out of the `joueur/` folder, it does most of the heavy lifting to play on our game servers.

-Each AI, and the game objects it manipulates are all in `games/game_name/`, with your very own AI living in `games/game_name/ai.js` for you to make smarter.
+Each AI, and the game objects it manipulates are all in `games/chess/`, with your very own AI living in `games/chess/ai.js` for you to make smarter.

 ## How to Run